hasura/graphql-engine/docs/graphql/core/schema/computed-fields.rst

   author(id integer, first_name text, last_name text )

-  article(id integer, author_id integer, title text, content text)
+  article(id integer, title text, content text, author_id integer)

 We can define a :ref:`table relationship <table_relationships>` on the ``author`` table to fetch authors along with their articles.